caumond/xoroshiro128/README.md

 > "This technique is extremely fast, but _you will be generating half the values you could actually generate._"

-As far as I'm aware, neither JavaScript nor Google Closure provide a native/fast way to perform the operations required by the alterative algorithm.
+As far as I'm aware, neither JavaScript nor Google Closure provides a native/fast way to perform the operations required by the alternative algorithm.
 Even if this can be implemented somehow in JS, I'm dubious whether any speed advantage over the standard algorithm would survive the implementation details (e.g. juggling strings internally).
 Without this speed advantage the alternative algorithm is clearly inferior, so in my opinion the implementation effort is simply not justified for JavaScript.

 ## Performance